avgbndt/liScrape/README.md

 # liScrape
-Basic Selenium Driver to Scrape publicly accesible profiles from Google Search.
+Basic Selenium Based Spider to Scrape publicly accesible profiles from LinkedIn on Google Search.